-Learning to check your dog’s vital signs can help assess his degree of pain, injury, or illness and propel you on to your next course of action.
-The more you know what is normal for your dog, the more quickly you can determine when something is “not quite right” and get him the professional medical help he may need!
+It’s a rotten feeling … when you know your pup isn’t himself, but you’re not sure if he’s seriously sick.
+Simply learning to check your dog’s pulse, respiration, and temperature can help you assess his degree of pain, injury, or illness.
+And that can help you decide on a proper course of action.
+Knowing what is normal for your dog will allow you to determine when something isn’t quite right and get him the professional medical help he may need!

 Knowing your dog’s precise weight is imperative before administering treatment or medication.
-The smaller the pet, the more critical it becomes – even being off by a pound could result in an overdose.
+The smaller the pet, the more critical it becomes.
+Even being off by a pound could result in an overdose.

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.